MattX/eurydice/README.md

 These allow the compiled wasm to be run in a web worker for Eurydice's web frontend.

 See also notes in <https://rustwasm.github.io/wasm-bindgen/examples/wasm-in-web-worker.html>.

-## General TODO

-1. There are still a bunch of panic cases, most notably integer overflows, both during parsing and during arithmetic op execution.
-There may also be ones related to empty `Pool`s.
-2. Some of the code in `eurydice_engine/src/dice.rs` and `eurydice_engine/src/eval.rs` can probably be simplified now that we have a working implementation.
-3. LALRPOP error recovery.
-4. Like, the entire web UI.

-## Eurydice documentation (todo)

-### Types

-* Ints are 32-bit signed integers.
-* Sequences are ordered and can have repeated values.
-* Dice are distributions over sequences (possibly of length 1), and possibly weighted.

-### Literals

-* `123`: generates the number `123`
-* `{a, b..c, d:count}`: sequence literals can contain two types of subexpressions:
-  * subexpressions of type `int` are inserted into the sequence, with repetition
-  * range subexpressions must evaluate to an `int` on either side, and are equivalent to listing every number in the range, both ends included.
-  * subexpressions of type `list` will be flattened into the outer list.
-  * distribution subexpressions will be summed, and a list of their possible outcomes will be flattened into the outer list.
-  * the optional `:count` modifier will cause the item to be repeated `count` times before being inserted.
-* `(expr1)d(expr2)`:
-  * `d(expr2)` creates a base distribution 𝒟
-    * if `expr2` is an int, this expression creates a uniform distribution over `1..expr2`.
-    * if `expr2` is a list, it creates a uniform distribution over the list values.
-    * if `expr2` is a distribution, `d(expr2)` is equivalent to `expr2`.
-  * if `expr1` is present, 𝒟 is modified as follow:
-    * if `expr1` is a list, it is summed and treated as an int.
-    * if `expr1` is an int, a distrbution 𝒟×𝒟×...×𝒟 (`expr1` times) is created.
-If i is negative, the distribution is negated.
-    * if `expr1` is a distribution, it is summed to a distribution over ints, then each int `i` is mapped to 𝒟×𝒟×...×𝒟 (`i` times).
-This will result in a distribution with uneven outcome sizes.